tatem-games/verdaccio-google-oauth-ui/README.md

 ### Verdaccio UI

-- Click the login button and get redirected to GitHub.
+- Click the login button and get redirected to Google.
-- Authorize the registry for your user and the configured GitHub org - this only needs to be done once.
+- Authorize the registry for your user
 - When completed, you'll be redirected back to the Verdaccio registry.

 You are now logged in.

-**Important**: Make sure to click the <kbd>Request</kbd> or <kbd>Grant</kbd> button for `read:org` access when prompted to authorize.
-If you accidentally skipped this step, go to https://github.com/settings/applications, find the Verdaccio registry and grant `read:org` access from there.

 ### Command Line